wasamasa/emacsninja.com/src/posts/zoning-out-with-nyan-cat.rst

 brain-dead manner.

-I did decide on giving SVG another try, simply because I was underwhelmed with generating Bitmaps larger than an icon with Emacs Lisp.
+I did decide on giving SVG another try, simply because I was underwhelmed with generating bitmaps larger than an icon with Emacs Lisp.
 Dealing with a XML string is yucky, dealing with a nested list however is close to perfect if you've got something like esxml_ at hand to convert it to a XML representation.
 I've scrapped my previous